 - Within an acceptable category of product, use materials and assemblies with the lowest level of volatile organic compounds (VOCs) or other chemicals that degrade indoor environmental quality.
 See WBDG Evaluating and Selecting Green Products and Enhance Indoor Environmental Quality (IEQ).

 - Eliminate the use of asbestos, lead, and PCBs in all products and assemblies.
 See WBDG High-Performance HVAC.

-- Evaluate the use of materials and assemblies whose manufacture does not pollute or create toxic conditions for workers.
+- Evaluate the use of materials and assemblies whose manufacture does not pollute the environment or create toxic conditions for workers.
 See the following sections of WBDG Secure/Safe—Occupant Safety and Health: Provide Good Indoor Air Quality and Adequate Ventilation and Eliminate Exposure to Hazardous Materials.

-- Select textiles, paints, printing inks, and paper that are free of benzidine and benzidine congener-based dyes.
+- Select textiles, paints, printing inks, and paper that are free of benzidine and benzidine-congener-based dyes.

 Give Preference to Locally Produced Materials with Low Embodied Energy Content